Live. On-screen. In public.

 We regularly collaborate with communities across the North of England to create performance shaped by people and place, including a show for Accrington Market (with Super Slow Way), a parade for St Helens (with Heart of Glass) and a power ballad for Preston (with They Eat Culture).

 In 2019 with support from The Space, we made a trio of mockumentary shorts, Amazing Men, presented online and on screen as part of HOME’s Orbit Festival.
-We directed a student show that won the Judges Award at the National Student Drama Festival.
+We directed a student show that won the Judges' Award at the National Student Drama Festival.
 We curated and hosted a cabaret night at the oldest Working Men's Club in the country (with Slunglow).
+In 2021 we made Silky Hotel, a new comedy for BBC Arts, streaming now on iPlayer.

 "Salty work at the boundaries of theater and cabaret, often offering sly satire under a veil of sweetness”